Sullivan, Missouri: Government

 Governed by a Mayor and six members of the Board of Aldermen and assisted by a City Administrator, the City oversees a budget of $25 million.
 The City of Sullivan provides services in the areas of electric distribution, water, sewer, streets, aviation, parks and recreation, engineering, economic development, solid waste collection and law enforcement with a total of 60 full-time employees.
-The City operates on a very solid financial basis as demonstrated in its reserves.
+The city operates on a very solid financial basis as demonstrated in its reserves.
 The local tax levy of 43.39 cents and utility rates are among the lowest in the area.
 A two cent sales tax for general revenue, capital improvements, and transportation provides the largest revenue source.

 The Board of Aldermen meets at 7:00 p.m. on the first and third Tuesday of each month.
 The Board relies on the aid and counsel of numerous boards and commissions, including the Planning & Zoning, Airport Board, Industrial Development Authority and Board of Adjustment that meet as needed.
 The Planning and Zoning Commission meets on the second Tuesday of each month at 7:00 p.m.

 Demographics

-As late as 1990, Sullivan had a sundown town sign warning blacks against being present in Sullivan after dark.
-While Missouri is 11.6% black according to the US Census definition, in the 2010 census 0.2% of the population of Sullivan was black.
+As late as 1990, Sullivan allegedly had a sundown town sign warning Blacks against being present in Sullivan after dark.
+While Missouri is 11.6% Black according to the US census definition, in the 2010 census 0.2% of the population of Sullivan was Black.
 In 2014, a group of 15 white schoolgirls blackened their faces for a game of powderpuff football, prompting national media coverage.
-Black is one of Sullivan's school colors.
 A few months prior, as protests took place in Ferguson, MO after the police killing of Michael Brown, the KKK held a rally in the Sullivan area, prompting the town's mayor to write a formal denouncement of racial bigotry in the area.
 Attempting to overcome past prejudices, the Sullivan Chamber of Commerce selected Stefan Wehmeyer, an African American, as the community's 2017 Man of the Year.
 Later that year to open Life House Youth Center, a non-profit youth center that assists children with homework, learning, counseling, socializing, and sports/exercise etc. It has a game room with video and board games along with a fenced off basketball/volleyball court.
 Amenities and services are open to all children between the ages of 10-17 free of charge.

+As of 2024, Tougaloo College maintains Sullivan's listing as a sundown town.
+However, the college's assessment reads that Sullivan is "probably not [still a sundown town], although very few Black people."